 and recently wrote and produced an hour-long personal documentary for NPR entitled The Language of Peace

 Abu-Jaber and her husband Scott make their home in Miami, Florida.
+She is currently at work on a new novel, Gracie at the Table.
 Selected Lecture Topics

 - Writing and creativity